Green Growth Diagnostics for Africa

 - November 2016: Ana Pueyo presented findings from the Green Growth Diagnostics work at the second meeting of the RED SUMAS a network Spanish/Mexican network focused on environmental, social and energy sustainability.
 Simon Bawakyillenuo (ISSER) attended COP22 in Marrakesh, Morocco.

 - October 2016: the Institute of Statistical, Social and Economic Research (ISSER) held a one-day workshop unveiling emerging findings from our research.
 Ghana project lead, Dr. Simon Bawakyillenuo (ISSER), spoke on the Political Economy Analysis (PEA) of Binding Constraints to Renewable Energy in Ghana and PI, Dr. Ana Pueyo (IDS) gave an overview of the Green Growth Diagnostics for Africa project.
 Dr. Timothy Afful-Koomson presented the keynote address, and the event was chaired by Prof. Paul Yankson.
+A report of the workshop was published in Ghana Business News.

 - July 2016: Chris Dent chaired a panel on Non-uniform reliability in developing power systems at the IEEE Power and Energy Society's General Meeting, Paving the Way for Grid Modernisation